The Top 7 Facebook Plugins: Easy Install Guide

 Juicer social feed web page

-If you’ve got a WordPress website (and there’s about a 50% chance you do) then Juicer’s plugin for WordPress provides an easy way to incorporate Facebook feeds into your website.
+If you’ve got a WordPress website (and there’s a 43% chance you do) then Juicer’s plugin for WordPress provides an easy way to incorporate Facebook feeds into your website.
 If you don’t have a WordPress website, that's ok too as they have embed code you can use.
 Setup of the Facebook plugin includes three simple steps: (1) Add the Facebook feeds you want to show to the Facebook aggregator; (2) Copy and paste the embed code; and (3) moderate and make changes to the feed through the Juicer dashboard.

 Juicer keeps it simple and offers a free forever plan, which is great.
 However, the free plan is limited to two source accounts, and you will have ads.
 You’ll also have to upgrade to take advantage of filtering (including profanity) and edit capabilities.
 API access is limited to enterprise customers.
 If you want a free plan with filtering and analytics, then consider Curator instead.